 A) “Company” means Athena Web Designs Limited (Company Registration Number 07764523) whose registered office is 43 Dyer Street, Cirencester, Gloucestershire, GL7 2PP.

-B) “Customer” means any person or organisation with whom the Company enters into the Agreement and as stated on the order form or invoice.
+B) “Customer” means any person or organisation with whom the Company enters into an agreement as stated on an order form or invoice.

 C) “Office” is 43 Dyer Street, Cirencester, Gloucestershire, GL7 2PP.

-D) “Goods” means the products or services to be provided by the Company to the Customer as described on the Order Form or invoice and in accordance with these Terms and Conditions.
+D) “Goods” means the products and/or services to be provided by the Company to the Customer as described on the order form or invoice and in accordance with these Terms and Conditions.

 E) “Services” means the services to be provided by the Company to the Customer as described on the order form or invoice and in accordance with these Terms and Conditions.

-F) “Signed-off” means that a Customer has agreed that they are happy with a product or part of a product and this is acknowledged through payment of an invoice and/or in writing to the Company.
+F) “Signed-off” means that a Customer has agreed that they are happy with a product and/or service in part or full (as specified on the invoice).
+This is acknowledged through payment of an invoice and/or in writing to the Company.

 2. CONDITIONS OF CONTRACT